janez89/mongoose-nested-set/README.md

 * parentId: holds the _id of the parent node

-* childs: children elements (only whith tree method)
+* childs: children elements (only whith tree and getChildren method)

-* lvl: nested set level (only whith tree method)
+* lvl: nested set level (only whith tree and getChildren method)

 ### Examples